Dead-Fish-Games/deadfish.games/anthology.md

 ## Introduction

-Welcome to Crystalpunk, a dark fantasy noir setting for the world's greatest roleplaying game! **Crystalpunk: Anthology** is 58 pages of adventures, new rules, monsters, artwork, and more for your 5E game! **Crystalpunk: Anthology** is intended to augment the exceptional [Crystalpunk Campaign Guide](https://plusthreepress.com/)  from Plus Three Press; however, most creatures and NPCs introduced in this supplement derive their stat blocks from information in the [System Reference Document 5.1](https://dnd.wizards.com/articles/features/systems-reference-document-srd) as published by Wizards of the Coast and as such can be easily translated into other more traditional fantasy settings.
+Welcome to Crystalpunk, a dark fantasy noir setting for the world's greatest roleplaying game!

+**Crystalpunk: Anthology** is 58 pages of adventures, new rules, monsters, artwork, and more. **Crystalpunk: Anthology** is intended to augment the exceptional [Crystalpunk Campaign Guide](https://plusthreepress.com/) from Plus Three Press; however, most creatures and NPCs introduced in this supplement derive their stat blocks from information in the [System Reference Document 5.1](https://dnd.wizards.com/articles/features/systems-reference-document-srd) as published by Wizards of the Coast and as such can be easily translated into other more traditional fantasy settings.

 **Crystalpunk: Anthology is a fan work.
 Dead Fish Games is neither affiliated with Plus Three Press nor a licensor of content owned thereof.
 Please see Appendix D of the supplement for all licensing information.**